jon2502/scryfall_API_medium/README.md

   B. Bladewing
   C. Jace
-3. then the page generate a list of cards that has that word in their name 4.You can click on the individual cards to get more information on the specific card
+3. then the page generate a list of cards that has that word in their name
+4. You can click on the individual cards to get more information on the specific card